taltech-coding/javadoc/Map.rst

 			HashMap<Integer, Integer> balls = new HashMap<Integer, Integer>();

-			// Putting elements into the map where we assign a certain key with a value balls.put(1, 3); // 3 balls with value 1 balls.put(2, 12); // 12 balls with value 2
+			// Putting elements into the map where we assign a certain key with a value
+			//	The first argument is the key and second argument is value balls.put(1, 3);
+			balls.put(2, 12);
-			balls.put(5, 10); // 10 balls with value 1
+			balls.put(5, 10);

-			System.out.println(balls.size()); // prints out the number of keys in the hashmap
+	 		// Prints out the number of keys in the hashmap System.out.println(balls.size());

-			System.out.println(balls.get(2)); // prints out the number of values regarded with the key value of 2 System.out.println(balls.get(3)); // prints out the number of values regarded with the key valvue of 3
+	 		// Prints out the number of values regarded with the key value of 2 System.out.println(balls.get(2));

 			// Printing out all elements
-			// 1) for-each cycle of only values for (Integer count : balls.values()) {
+			// 1) for-each cycle of only values
+			// 	You can't find out the keys this way for (Integer count : balls.values()) {
 				System.out.println(count);
 			}
-	 		// can't find out the keys this way

 			// 2) for-each cycle of both keys and values for (Entry<Integer, Integer> entry : balls.entrySet()) {